FastLane-Labs/task-manager-contracts/docs/design.md

 ## Economic Security

-The system uses shMONAD for economic security:
+The system supports two payment mechanisms for task execution:

+1. **One-time Tasks with MON:**
+   - Users can pay directly with native MON tokens
+   - Payment is sent along with the `scheduleTask` function call
+   - Suitable for simple, non-recurring tasks
+   - No bonding/staking required

+2. **Repeatable Tasks with shMONAD:**
-- Tasks require bonded shMONAD for execution
+   - Uses bonded shMONAD (staked MONAD) for economic security
+   - Required for tasks that may need to be rescheduled or are part of a recurring system
    - Bond amounts are calculated dynamically based on:
      - Historical execution costs
      - Task size category
      - Block distance
      - Network congestion

-- Fees are distributed between:
+For both payment methods, fees are distributed between:
-  - Executors (95%)
+- Protocol: 25%
+- Validator (block.coinbase): 26%
-  - Protocol (5%)
+- Executor: 49%

 ## Load Balancing